dspeyer/dspeyer.github.io/unsongrpg.md

 * Metis 5: Jerry-rig a belay system out of rope; compose sonnets; cook arbitrary Thai curries
 * Metis 10: Work as a secretary for a large business; craft or repair clothing so that it looks “real”
-* Science/Technology 5: Identify edible plants in your native environment; Change oil in a car
+* Science 5: Identify edible plants in your native environment; Change oil in a car
-* Science/Technology 10: Write ordinary software; Understand organic chemistry
+* Science 10: Write ordinary software; Understand organic chemistry
-* Kabbalistic Knowledge 5: Be fluent in a language besides your native one
+* Understanding 5: Be fluent in a language besides your native one

 Making connections is a Social Skills check.
 Again, this takes a while, and it is usually better to role-play explicitly outside of backstory.
 For backstory purposes, some example DCs: